JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 MIP Callbacks
 -------------
 MathProgBase supports a standardized and abstracted way to implement common MIP callbacks on the model.
 Currently there is support for adding:

 *    Lazy constraints (only added to model if violated by integer feasible solution)
 *    Cut callbacks (only cuts off non-integer feasible solutions)
-*  Heuristic callbacks (proposes heuristically constructed integer feasible solutions at MIP nodes) The ``MathProgSolverCallbacksInterface`` imports an abstract type ``MathProgCallbackData`` which represents the data needed to implement to the callback
+*    Heuristic callbacks (proposes heuristically constructed integer feasible solutions at MIP nodes)

+The ``MathProgSolverCallbacksInterface`` imports an abstract type ``MathProgCallbackData`` which represents the data needed to implement the callback.

 .. function:: setlazycallback!(m::AbstractMathProgModel,f)

-   Adds lazy constraint callback to the model.
+   Adds lazy constraint callback ``f`` to the model.

 .. function:: setcutcallback!(m::AbstractMathProgModel,f)

-   Adds cut callback to the model.
+   Adds cut callback ``f`` to the model.

 .. function:: setheuristiccallback!(m::AbstractMathProgModel,f)

-   Adds heuristic callback to the model.
+   Adds heuristic callback ``f`` to the model.

 .. function:: cbgetmipsolution(d::MathProgCallbackData)

    Grabs current best integer-feasible solution to the model.

 .. function:: cbgetlpsolution(d::MathProgCallbackData)

    Grabs current best linear relaxation solution to the model.

 .. function:: cbgetobj(d::MathProgCallbackData)

-   Grabs objective value for
+   Grabs objective value for current best integer-feasible solution.

 .. function:: cbgetbestbound(d::MathProgCallbackData)

    Grabs best bound from an integer feasible solution.

 .. function:: cbgetexplorednodes(d::MathProgCallbackData)

    Returns number of nodes that have been previously explored.

 .. function:: cbgetstate(d::MathProgCallbackData)

    Returns current location in solve process: ``:MIPNode`` if at node in branch-and-cut tree, ``:MIPSol`` at an integer feasible solution, and ``:Other`` otherwise.

 .. function:: cbaddsolution!(d::MathProgCallbackData,x)

-   Adds feasible solution to model.
+   Adds feasible solution ``x`` to model.

 .. function:: cbaddcut!(d::MathProgCallbackData,varidx,varcoef,sense,rhs)

-   Adds cut to model.
+   Adds cut to model, as specified by a sparse representation identical to ``addconstr!``.

 .. function:: cbaddlazy!(d::MathProgCallbackData,varidx,varcoef,sense,rhs)

-   Adds lazy constraint to model.
+   Adds lazy constraint to model, as specified by a sparse representation identical to ``addconstr!``.